Home PowerPoint Photoshop Photos Other Studio Info

 Download and Installation

 You can download a trial version of SymmetryWorks from the Artlandia website.
-It is a zip file that you need to unarchive and place in Illustrator's plug-in folder -- make sure that you quit Illustrator before copying the plug-in.
+It is a ZIP file that you need to unarchive and place in Illustrator's plug-in folder.
+Make sure that you quit Illustrator before copying the plug-in.

 The next time you run Illustrator, you'll find a Windows | SymmetryWorks option in the menu.
 You'll also see a floating SymmetryWorks palette and a SymmetryWorks option in the Object menu.

-By default, the plug-in runs in a demo mode that limits which configuration options you can change and apply -- the full, registered version has no such limitations.
-Registration provides you with an Artlandia online account and an unlock key -- the unlock key is tied to your Illustrator serial number so if you upgrade or change your version of Illustrator, you'll have to get in touch with Artlandia's support department.
+By default, the plug-in runs in a demo mode that limits which configuration options you can change and apply.
+The full, registered version has no such limitations.
+Registration provides you with an Artlandia online account and an unlock key.
+The unlock key is tied to your Illustrator serial number so if you upgrade or change your version of Illustrator, you'll have to get in touch with Artlandia's support department.

 Back